harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/support-bundle-utility.md

 ## Support bundle generator

-The support bundle generation will be responsible for collecting the necessary diagnostic info when prompted by the user.

-It will interact with different system components to gather logs, ConfigMaps (excluding secrets), and override files.
+The process of generating the support bundle involves collecting diagnostic information as required by the user.
+This process involves interacting with various system components to gather logs, ConfigMaps (excluding secrets), and override files.

-The generator is designed to handle concurrent requests from multiple users and ensure proper resource utilization.
+The support bundle generator is optimized to handle concurrent requests from multiple users and ensure efficient use of resources.

 ## Log collection

-The log collection module will interact with the underlying infrastructure to gather logs from all Harness pods in the Kubernetes cluster.

-It leverages Kubernetes APIs to access pod logs and utilize standard logging mechanisms to capture logs from pods.

-Relevant log files or streams are identified, and the logs are aggregated and stored for further processing.
+The module responsible for collecting logs will communicate with the underlying infrastructure to gather logs from each Harness pod within the Kubernetes cluster.
+This process makes use of Kubernetes APIs to access pod logs and standard logging mechanisms to capture logs from the pods.
+The module identifies relevant log files or streams, and aggregates and stores the logs for further processing.

 ## ConfigMap and override files collection